• Bonuses

 This helps curb the adrenaline spike that comes when the multiplier starts climbing into the stratosphere.

-Comparing D’Alambert to Other Strategies
+Comparing D’Alambert to other strategies

 SystemRisk LevelBet AdjustmentKey Advantage